-The effective date of the actuarial report on the policy liabilities and solvency reserves for BNZ Life Insurance Limited is as at 30 September 2013 and covers the 12 month period ending on that date.
+The effective date of the actuarial report on the policy liabilities and solvency reserves for BNZ Life Insurance Limited is as at 30 September 2014 and covers the 12 month period ending on that date.

-The policy liabilities and solvency reserves report is prepared by Hamish Farrar, BSc, FIAA, Fellow of the New Zealand Society of Actuaries.
+The policy liabilities and solvency reserves report is prepared by the Appointed Actuary, Hamish Farrar, BSc, FIAA, Fellow of the New Zealand Society of Actuaries.

 Policy liabilities have been determined in accordance with the New Zealand Society of Actuaries' Professional Standard No. 3 and solvency reserves have been determined in accordance with the Reserve Bank of New Zealand Solvency Standard for Life Insurance Business.
+The Appointed Actuary is satisfied as to the accuracy of the data from which the amounts are determined.